drifter1/compiler/README.md

 ![Compiler Design Steps](https://i.ibb.co/Y7rChXr/compiler-series.png)

 A short Description of this repository:
-It contains all the Code from my "Writing a simple Compiler on my own" series on Steemit (step by step / article by article), where we are implementing a complete Compiler for a simple C-like Language using the C-tools Flex and Bison and self-written Custom Structures and Code.
+It contains all the Code from my "Writing a simple Compiler on my own" series on Steemit (step by step / article by article), where I am implementing a complete Compiler for a simple C-like Language using the C-tools Flex and Bison and self-written Custom Structures and Code.

 It's worth noting that not all articles contain actual Code.
 Compiler design in general is mostly about understanding how everything needs to work.